cfong32/HKUST-DNN/index.md

 ---

 ## About
-This is a deep neural networks based method.
-Learning from observations of deaths, cases and hosiptalization \[1, 2\] since the outbreak in early 2020, our deep neural networks are trained to forecast state-level cumulative deaths in the United States.
+HKUST-DNN forecasts the trends of COVID-19 at the state level using deep neural networks.
+Based on observations of deaths, cases, and hospitalization data \[1, 2\] since the outbreak in early 2020, our deep neural networks are trained to forecast state-level cumulative deaths in the United States.

 ## Latest state-level forecast
 (updated on 2021-06-07)